A Doppler backscattering diagnostic for the EXL-50U spherical tokamak: plasma considerations and preliminary quasioptical design: Acknowledgements

 \section{Acknowledgements}

-This research was supported by A*STAR: by the FEAT SRTT and a SERC Central Research Fund.
-Y. H. M. Liang was funded by a National Science Scholarship from A*STAR, Singapore.
-This material is also based upon work supported by the U.S. Department of Energy, Office of Science, Office of Fusion Energy Sciences, under Award DE-SC0021150.
+This research was supported by A*STAR through the FEAT SRTT and the SERC Central Research Fund, and was partially funded by the ENN group.
+Ying Hao Matthew Liang was funded by a National Science Scholarship from A*STAR, Singapore.
+The material is also based upon work supported by the U.S. Department of Energy, Office of Science, Office of Fusion Energy Sciences, under Award DE-SC0021150.
+This work is also supported by the High-End Talents Program of Hebei Province , Innovative Approaches towards Development of Carbon Free Clean Fusion Energy (No. 2021HBQZYCSB006).